We’re Here To Help

 I am not fully vaccinated, can I still be seen?

 Our preference is for unvaccinated patients to be seen via telehealth (phone or video).
-We rely on your honesty to confidentially share your vaccination status with us so we can agree on the best way to provide care.
+We rely on your honesty to confidentially share your vaccination status with us prior to your appointment date so we can agree on the best way to provide care.
 If you are not vaccinated and a decision is made during a telehealth consult that a physical appointment/examination is required, we will arrange this as quickly as possible.

 I would prefer to be seen by telehealth, is this ok?